No-Bake Chocolate Peanut Butter Balls

 Peanut Butter Balls Recipe: Ingredients

-- Peanut Butter: Make sure it’s creamy and not too liquidy.
-I prefer a natural, no-stir variety so that the balls hold up better as they reach room temperature.
-If you choose to use a more runny peanut butter you will need to serve these cold or add more powdered sugar or graham cracker crumbs to make them roll easier (and make less of a mess).
+- Peanut Butter: Use creamy peanut butter that is solid at room temperature.
+If you use peanut butter that is liquid at room temperature, you will need to serve these cold or add more powdered sugar or graham cracker crumbs to make the mixture firmer.

 - Powdered sugar: if you try to avoid refined sugar, make this easy Paleo Powdered Sugar and use it as a substitution.

-- Graham Cracker Crumbs: I just toss some grahams in my Vitamix or food processor and blend them up.
+- Graham Cracker Crumbs: I process graham crackers in my Vitamix or food processor until a fine powder forms.
 If you have any dietary restrictions use a gluten-free/allergy friendly graham cracker variety!

 This chocolate covered peanut butter balls recipe has three main steps that we’ll walk through together.